 The Vickers Estate

 There have been formal investigations into many areas of the inn, with different teams of paranormal experts setting up audio and video in the hopes of contacting those who have gone before.
-An investigation took place which started in the library of the inn itself and then moved to the main room where there is a fireplace.
+An investigation took place, which started in the inn’s library and then moved to the main room where there is a fireplace.

 Questions were asked of a former caretaker named Ted, who occupied the Spanish Revival Banquet Center.
-The investigators wanted to know if Ted was still there and how he felt about all of the past and present renovations going on.
+The investigators wanted to know if Ted was still there and how he felt about all of the past and present renovations.
 Initially, it was thought that nothing was happening.
 No audio to speak of.
 Yet, overhead footsteps could be heard.

 There were only four investigators during that session and no one else at all in the inn.
 Yet, the audio picked up clear sounds of tapping or someone walking on the floor above.
 As the investigators continued walking around the inn, they delved into areas that have been closed to the public as well as into the bar and the restaurant areas.

 It was on the staircase leading up to closed offices where paranormal activity seemed strongest.
-This area of the inn is reputed to be haunted by the spirit of a young girl (Emily Darling?).
-It was here that the electromagnetic field meters (EMFs) which are used to detect curious energy sources were lighting up like Christmas trees.
-Could this have happened due to wires in the walls or was it a true energy spike of supernatural power?
+This area of the inn is reputed to be haunted by a young girl (Emily Darling?).
+It was here that the electromagnetic field meters (EMFs), which are used to detect curious energy sources, were lighting up like Christmas trees.
+Could this have happened due to wires in the walls, or was it a true energy spike of supernatural power?

 The Staff Offices

 Once upon a time, these offices were just the attic.
 If you go looking for eerie, you’ll find it here.
-In the catering offices, there were produced a few unusual pictures, and these showed light anomalies that the photographic expert could not explain.
-The EMF meters were again behaving in a weird way and in areas where there were no other energy sources.
-While in these offices, a few of the investigators noticed a pen moving by itself and staff at the inn have repeatedly reported pens moving around on their own.
-Oddly, when commanding the pen to move, it would not; as if the ‘ghosts’ don’t like being ordered around.
+In the catering offices, there were a few unusual pictures taken, and these showed light anomalies that the photographic expert could not explain.
+The EMF meters were again behaving weirdly and in areas where there were no other energy sources.
+While in these offices, a few of the investigators noticed a pen moving by itself, and staff at the inn have repeatedly reported pens moving around on their own.
+Oddly, when commanding the pen to move, it would not, as if the ‘ghosts’ don’t like being ordered around.

 Here as well, there seemed to be much paranormal activity.
-EMF meters would blink on and off, with no discernible patterns as to where or why this would be happening.
-It was in this area that guests have reported seeing the reflection of a woman in white, on a glass-paned door, but the researchers could not capture any reflection at the time.
+EMF meters would blink on and off, with no discernible patterns regarding where or why this would be happening.
+In this area, guests have reported seeing the reflection of a woman in white on a glass-paned door, but the researchers could not capture any reflection at the time.